TEC hosts inaugural master fitness leader course

 |0

-This work, TEC hosts inaugural master fitness leader course [Image 4 of 4], by MSgt Regina Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, TEC hosts inaugural master fitness leader course, by MSgt Regina Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.